Misc

 • If RStudio

-• The setting of the new version to the “default” version of R in rig should result in RStudio loading the new version.
+• The setting of the new version to the “default” version of R in rig should result in RStudio loading the new version if you have automatic detection enabled.

 • If not, Tools >> Global Options >> General